 One Atmosphere Entirely (2012) is work of science fiction graphic design, my undergraduate thesis.
 It encompasses the political and deeply spiritual implications behind attempting to create a new atmosphere on the planet Mars.
 For me, this means a process of transforming humanity much as humanity desires to transform the red planet.
 This project was strongly influenced by Kim Stanley Robinson, an excellent author of very hard sci-fi novels about the near future.
-If this interests you, please read the Mars Series!
+If this interests you, please read his Mars Series!

-the main output of this project was actually a cartographic endeavor. i created the very first Dymaxion map of Mars.
+the main output of this project was a cartographic endeavor. i created the very first Dymaxion map of Mars.
 The Dymaxion projection is based on the work of R. Buckminster Fuller, one of the most visionary futurists and engineers history has ever produced.
 It was developed in order to create a map with the least amount of distortion possible, working to oppose the Occidental bias present in more common map projections.

 below, you can find some details of the above map as well as alternative configurations for the projection that i created before settling on the final one.
 They more closely resemble the official Dymaxion map of our planet Earth.